 Cold and cloudy, it was a typical April day in Richmond.
 Richmond is a small historic town in the state of Tasmania, the southernmost state of Australia with just a sea body separating it from the South Pole.
 Colonial architecture, sandstone buildings, classical houses and huge lawns, walking through Richmond you could clearly feel how historic this small town was.
 Over 200 years ago it was station of one of the first European settlements in Australia.

 Walking out from the church I met an elderly Dutch couple.
 Both of them were very friendly.
-We talked about my backpacking experience through Australia as we walked across a bridge that is said to be the Oldest Bridge still in use in the Australian continent.
-They told me how they had just retired and now they were on world tour sort of a thing.
+We talked about my backpacking experience around Australia as we walked across a bridge that is said to be the oldest bridge still in use in the Australian continent.
+They told me how they had just retired and now they were on world tour.
 The lady talked about her work experiences in life and how she regretted working too hard and staying too focused and not enjoying the small things in life.

 **For more short pieces visit Travel stories